About

 Aerial oblique view of Cape Lookout from the west

-Cape Lookout is a Marine Conservation Area
+Cape Lookout is a designated Marine Conservation Area

 Marine Conservation Area regulatory restrictions vary by site.
 Cape Lookout is designated as such to educate, monitor, and apply ecosystem-based management to conserve the ecological structure of the rocky habitat species facing effects of changing climate.
 There are no changes to the existing statewide harvest regulations for fish, invertebrates, or plants, except subtidal kelp harvest is now closed*.